Ghazal 12, Verse 4x

 TAMASHA: {8,1}

-The speaker reminds the 'relish of/for self-regardingness' that he himself is not that kind of an envious or covetous or borrowing person at all.
-On the contrary: he's a spectator of the 'oneness/solitariness'-chamber of the heart.
+On either reading, the speaker is a spectator of the 'oneness/solitariness'-chamber of the heart.
 He looks always inward, never outward.
-Perhaps he sees 'Oneness' like that of God.
-Perhaps he just sees his own aloneness.
-But whatever he sees, it's all his, and his own self-regardingness is never jeopardized by even the smallest hint of 'indebtedness' to any other visual spectacle.
+Perhaps he sees a mystical 'Oneness' like that of God.
+Perhaps he simply sees his own aloneness, his own uniqueness, or his own particular doom (remember {10,6}).
+But whatever he sees, it's all his, and his own self-regardingness is never to be jeopardized by even the smallest hint of attention to any other visual spectacle.